 @ApiProperty decorators scattered throughout the code.

-warning Hint The plugin will automatically generate any missing swagger properties, but if you need to override them, you simply set them explicitly via
+info Hint The plugin will automatically generate any missing swagger properties, but if you need to override them, you simply set them explicitly via

 With the comments introspection feature enabled, CLI plugin will generate descriptions and example values for properties based on comments.